Alwinator/thesis-template/README.md

 ```

 ### Remote Build
+Build after each commit and saves the generated PDF files as GitHub artifacts.

 Just push and download the latest build from [here](https://github.com/Alwinator/thesis-template/actions/workflows/build.yml).

 ### Watcher (Ubuntu only)
+The watcher automatically monitors you files and automatically rebuild and refreshes the PDF when the build is done.

 #### Install
 ```
 sudo apt-get install inotify-tools xdotool